johnf/amber-electric-influxdb/README.md

 ## Config

-You need to ste the following variables
+You need to set the following variables

 ```bash
 # Required